-Since 2014, the economic status of Venezuela has been deteriorating which has eventually led humanitarian crisis hence mass migration of millions of people out of the country.
-Since then the US and more than 50 countries have recognized the opposition leader Guaido as the legitimate while other nations such as Russia and China among others have supported the election of president Maduro who is against the imperialists’ threats (Ponceleon, 2019).
-Besides, Venezuela’s military and the national leaders have pledged their support for president Maduro.
+Since 2014, the economic status of Venezuela has been deteriorating which has eventually led to a humanitarian crisis hence the mass migration of millions of people out of the country.
+Since then the US and more than 50 countries have recognized the opposition leader Guaido as legitimate while other nations such as Russia and China among others have supported the election of President Maduro who is against the imperialists’ threats (Ponceleon, 2019).
+Besides, Venezuela’s military and national leaders have pledged their support for President Maduro.

 However, the united states have increased their involvement in Venezuela claiming to be offering humanitarian aid amongst the Bolivians who are suffering from water shortages, food inadequacy, and medicine shortages among others.
 Protestants have died in a demonstration against the Maduro presidency, and several others sustained injuries (Ponceleon, 2019).
 To encounter these oppositions, Maduro accused Guaido of attempting a coup and ordered for his arrest besides arresting Leopoldo Lopez who was an opposition activist in a topple attempt.
 All these events have intensified the conflict in the nation.

 The conflict that the country faces emerge political disagreements between the opposition leader Juan Guaido and president Nicholas Maduro.
 The former supports the imperialists’ ideologies during later socialism.
 For this matter, Guaido has the support of major capitalistic nations such as the US and Britain while Maduro enjoys support from the communists like China and Russia.